VikasVMani/agentic-enterprise-search-application/README.md

 ## ✅ Conclusion

-This project demonstrates how **agentic architectures** can power intelligent, trustworthy, and context-aware enterprise search systems — aligning closely with modern AI-first enterprise platforms like **Lyzr.ai**.
+This project demonstrates how **agentic architectures** can power intelligent, trustworthy, and context-aware enterprise search systems — aligning closely with modern AI-first enterprise platforms